George F. Burrows standing in front of his parents' house in Chatham, Ontario, 1940.George F. Burrows

-The biggest battle that we [17 Platoon, "D" Company, The Royal Canadian Regiment,] had was the Battle of Ortona [December 20-28, 1943], where we lost a lot of men.
-At that point in time, I was running, well, a crew, a [Ordnance SBML] 2-inch mortar crew.
+The biggest battle that we had was the Battle of Ortona, where we lost a lot of men.
+At that point in time, I was running, well, a crew, a 2-inch mortar* crew.
 Our job was to stay at the rear of the platoon at all times so we could give them better fire support in front of them with the mortars.
-You can’t fire too close to your own people; otherwise it might fall back down upon you.
+You can’t fire too close to your own people, otherwise it might fall back down upon you.

-We crossed the [Moro] River and we went up the hills, and we turned to the right, which was going east, toward the city of Ortona, which is on the east [Adriatic] coast [of Italy].
+We crossed the [Moro] River and we went up the hills, and we turned to the right, which was going east, toward the city of Ortona, which is on the east coast.
 We went over there for about a half a mile and then we turned left to head toward what we called the crossroads.
-When we got to the crossroads, we lay over there for about a couple of hours, surveying the situation; and we had a house there, a building rather, it was like it was on a corner.
-We were hanging out in front of that and when it was come time to move out [toward Ortona], our lieutenant did not know whether we should do a survey of the little field across the road from us or not.
+When we got to the crossroads, we lay over there for about a couple of hours, surveying the situation.
+We had a house there, a building rather, it was like it was on a corner.
+We were hanging out in front of that and when it was come time to move out, our lieutenant did not know whether we should do a survey of the little field across the road from us or not.

 The regiment, as a whole, had very heavy losses from time to time.
 We landed in Sicily with 756 men.
-We wound up in December, approximately 15 December, 1944, with, our major had sent a letter, a phone call rather, around the platoons, telling them of the fact that of the 756 men who’d landed in Sicily on 10 July, 1943, there were exactly 34 of us left.
-And of the 34, nine of those were officers; the other nine were other ranks which would be sergeants, corporals and a few privates.
-Most of those would be coming from headquarters company, which was not a fighting company, it was a support company.
+We wound up in December, approximately 15 December 1944, with - our major had sent a letter, a phone call rather, around “Toons,” telling them of the fact that of 756 men who’d landed in Sicily on 10 July 1943, there were exactly 34 of us left.
+And of the 34, nine of those were officers, the other nine were other ranks which would be sergeants, corporals and a few privates.
+Most of those would be coming from Headquarters Company, which was not a fighting company, it was a support company.
 But I would be one of maybe six or seven, or eight of the 25 who survived that at that point in time.
-I carried on with the regiment until we were taken prisoner on 17 February, 1945.
+I carried on with the regiment until we were taken prisoner on 17 February 1945.
 We were taken to a prisoner of war camp, which was up north.

-We were held there until May the 4th when an American tank was cruising up in this area.
+We were held there until May the fourth when an American tank was cruising up in this area.
 He come by the POW camp, stopped, he turned the turret gun into the commander’s house and he then got out of the tank.
-He went to the camp; and stopped on the outside of the front gate.
-He asked the officers in charge of our camp, which was an Englishmen, how many people we had.
-He was told that we had "x" number of people.
+He went to the camp and stopped on the outside of the front gate.
+He asked the officers in charge of our camp, which was Englishmen, how many people we had.
+He was told that we had ‘x’ number of people.
 He went back to the tank, got a hold of the base, told the number of people we had, where we were and they were told that we would be picked up the following morning, which was my birthday.
-So that’s the day that I got out, May the 4th, we got to get out of the prisoner of war camp.
+So that’s the day that I got out, May the fourth, we got to get out of the prisoner of war camp.